dekorateio/dekorate/readme.md

 These features have to do with things like building, deploying and testing.

 ### Building and Deploying?
-Ap4k does not generate Dockerfiles, neither it provides internal support for performing docker or s2i builds.
+Dekorate does not generate Dockerfiles, neither it provides internal support for performing docker or s2i builds.
 It does however allow the user to hook external tools (e.g. the `docker` or `oc`) to trigger container image builds after the end of compilation.

 So, at the moment as an experimental feature the following hooks are provided:

-- docker build hook (requires docker binary, triggered with `-Dap4k.build=true`)
+- docker build hook (requires docker binary, triggered with `-Ddekorate.build=true`)
-- docker push hook (requires docker binary, triggered with `-Dap4k.push=true`)
+- docker push hook (requires docker binary, triggered with `-Ddekorate.push=true`)
-- openshift s2i build hook (requires oc binary, triggered with `-Dap4k.deploy=true`)
+- openshift s2i build hook (requires oc binary, triggered with `-Ddekorate.deploy=true`)

 #### Docker build hook
 This hook will just trigger a docker build, using an existing Dockerfile at the root of the project.